DJ LeMahieu

-David John LeMahieu (/ləˈmeɪhjuː/; born July 13, 1988) is an American professional baseball infielder for the New York Yankees of Major League Baseball (MLB).
-He previously played for the Chicago Cubs and Colorado Rockies.
+David John LeMahieu (/ləˈmeɪhjuː/; born July 13, 1988) is an American professional baseball infielder who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Chicago Cubs, Colorado Rockies, and New York Yankees.

 The Cubs selected LeMahieu in the second round of the 2009 MLB draft out of LSU, and he made his MLB debut for the Cubs in 2011 before being traded to the Rockies before the 2012 season.
 With Colorado, LeMahieu won Gold Glove Awards in 2014, 2017, and 2018, was named an All-Star in 2015 and 2017, and won the National League batting title in 2016.
 As a free agent after the 2018 season, he signed a two-year contract with the Yankees, where he has played as a third baseman, second baseman, and occasionally as a first baseman.

-His versatility on defense and hitting ability earned LeMahieu the nickname "LeMachine" from Gary Sánchez.
+His versatility on defense and hitting ability earned LeMahieu the nickname "LeMachine" from Yankees teammate Gary Sánchez.
 He was also called "Big Fundy" due to his fundamentally sound techniques.
 With the Yankees, he was named a starter on the 2019 All-Star team, and won his first career Silver Slugger Award that year.
 LeMahieu won the American League batting title in 2020, becoming the first player in the modern era to win a batting title in each league.

 Early life and career

 LeMahieu was born in Visalia, California.
-His family moved to Madison, Wisconsin, while DJ was in middle school, then to Michigan, where he attended Brother Rice High School in Bloomfield Township.
+His family moved to Madison, Wisconsin, while he was in middle school, then to Michigan, where he attended Brother Rice High School in Bloomfield Township.
 He played as a shortstop and pitcher for the school's baseball team.
 In his senior year, as a leadoff hitter, he batted .574 with eight home runs, 16 doubles, seven triples, 70 runs scored, 32 runs batted in, and 39 stolen bases.
 He recorded two strikeouts in 92 at bats.
 His career average in high school was .459 with 201 hits.
 As a junior, he was an Aflac All-American.
 He was also a two-time Gatorade player of the year and Louisville Slugger Player of the Year for the State of Michigan.

 After his senior year at Brother Rice, he was selected by the Detroit Tigers of Major League Baseball (MLB) in the 2007 MLB draft in the 41st round.
 He did not sign with Detroit so that he could attend college.